Top 10 Online CRM software

 2020.
 Freshworks relaunches its CRM service

-Freshworks, the customer and employee engagement company that offers a range of products, from call center and customer support software to HR tools and marketing automation services, today announced the launch of its newest product: Freshworks CRM.
-The new service, which the company built on top of its new Freshworks Neo platform, is meant to give sales and marketing teams all of the tools they need to get a better view of their customers — with a bit of machine learning thrown in for better predictions.
-Freshworks CRM is essentially a rebrand of the company’s Freshsales service, combined with the company’s capabilities of its Freshmarketer marketing automation tool.
+Freshworks, the company specializing in customer and employee engagement solutions that encompass a wide range of products, including call center software, customer support tools, HR solutions, and marketing automation services, has announced the launch of its latest offering: Freshworks CRM.
+Developed on the foundation of the newly introduced Freshworks Neo platform, this new service aims to equip sales and marketing teams with comprehensive tools for gaining valuable insights into their customer base, leveraging the power of machine learning to enhance predictive capabilities.
+Freshworks CRM essentially represents a rebranding of the company's Freshsales service, complemented by the advanced features of its Freshmarketer marketing automation tool.

 2020.
 HubSpot’s new end-to-end sales hub aims to simplify CRM for mid-market customers